View cart “Water Plants – Golden Pothos” has been added to your cart.

 NASA Air Purifier

-Office, Indoors, Table Top, Shaded Balcony, Living Room, Air Purifying Plants
+Office, Indoors, Table Top, Shaded Balcony, Living Room

-Your Dracaena Limelight will thrive in low to bright indirect sunlight.
-Direct sunlight can burn the leaves.
+Your Dracaena Massangeana will thrive in moderate to bright indirect sunlight.

-As your Dracaena Limelight is sensitive to root rot, you must only water your plant only when the soil?s top half is dry.
+As your Dracaena Limelight is sensitive to root rot, you must only water your Plant only when the soil's top half is dry.
 This may amount to watering once or twice a week in summer.
 Reduce watering frequency to about 1 -2 times a month in the winter.
 To avoid root rot, water less frequently when growing under low light conditions.

 Avoid fluoridated water, as fluoride can cause discolouration of the leaves.

-Your Dracaena does not require fertilizers to thrive, but it can enhance their growth.
-In summers and autumn, you can feed your plant once a month with a balanced, water-soluble fertilizer at half strength.
+Your Dracaena Massangeana does not require fertilizers to thrive, but it can enhance their growth.
+In summers and autumn, you can feed your Plant once a month with a balanced, water-soluble fertilizer at half strength.

 However, you must withhold the use of fertilizers during the autumn and winter season.

-Your Dracaena Limelight being a hardy plant, is not particularly prone to pests or diseases, apart from the common houseplant pests such as scale, mealybugs, and spider mites.
-Clean your plant regularly to keep them away.
+Your Dracaena Massangeana being a hardy plant, is not particularly prone to pests or diseases, apart from the common houseplant pests such as scale, mealybugs, and spider mites.
+Clean your Plant regularly to keep them away.

-New leaves grow from the top, and as the plant grows, it is normal for the leaves at the bottom to fall off.
-If your plant becomes too tall, you can prune the top off with a pair of sharp pruning shears or scissors.
+New leaves grow from the top, and as your Dracaena Massangeana grows, it is normal for the leaves at the bottom to fall off.
+If your Plant becomes too tall, you can prune the top off with a pair of sharp pruning shears or scissors.